nkabbara/nkabbara.github.io/docs/books/useful-not-true.md

   - Think of all the major life decisions I've made.
 Were all the explanations made up?
 Yikes.
 But that means, I can pick explanations that serve me.
   - _She said no because she doesn't like this song._
   - _Split brain experiments.
 Why did you open the window?_
-- My perspective feels like a fact.
+- My perspectives feel like a fact.
   - _A cat is a pet.
 Your friends agree so must be true.
 A mouse disagrees.
 Neither can see it any other way._
   - My dad had no love for me.
+  - Sibling fights.
+I'm right.
+They're wrong.
+I can prove it.
 - My certain future is just a prediction.
   - Even if it feels 100% real.
   - From $100 to $(all my savings), how much am I willing to bet that this future will become true?